v-fox/live_opensuse_hsf/README.md

 --------------------
 — proprietary video drivers (because they suck and are pain in the ass), and video driver support for anything without KMS for that matter
-— whole KDE or Gnome pre-installed (because of how fat the former and how ugly the later are) — any language packages (for space conservation). add your language in yast after installation — Wayland packages (because it's too raw yet)
+— whole KDE or Gnome pre-installed (because of how fat the former and how ugly the later are) — any language packages (for space conservation)
+— Wayland packages (because it's too raw yet)
 — printer and scaner support (because that would require a lot of packages without much use on generic installation media) — cd/dvd/bluray and whatever disk rom utilities (because spinning media must die)